 Breeders will often be able to provide health certifications for both parents and should be happy to answer your questions about the breed, their bloodlines, and puppies.

 Typically you will be allowed to first visit a puppy at around four weeks of age.
 This may seem like a long wait but the first few weeks of your puppy’s life are crucial.
 It is important that he spends them with his mother and his or her littermates to learn crucial skills.

 Puppies need to stay with their mother until at least eight weeks after giving birth.

 A good breeder will take their puppies for health checks and vaccines before eight weeks.
-A puppy should have their hips, eyes, ears, and respiratory system checked by a vet.
+A puppy should have its hips, eyes, ears, and respiratory system checked by a vet.